mohameduv9-cyber/Smart-Irrigation-System/README.md

 ## 🔧 Safety Logic (Code Snippet)
 The system implements a protection layer for the pump:
-- If the pump runs for more than X minutes, it enters **Cooldown Mode**.
+- If the pump runs for more than 30 minutes, it enters **Cooldown Mode**.
 - Emergency stop if no water flow is detected (Safety Trip).

 ---